karahbit/RU_Healthy/1_code/Readme1.txt

 Register.html
 Index.html

+OPERATION
+For operation instructions please refer to the user_docmenation.pdf file in the documents folder of the github repository.

 ACKNOWLEDGEMENTS

 We would like to thank Professor Ivan Marsic for the opportunity to work on this project.
 We would also like to acknowledge Rutgers university for the access to the abundance of its resources.